dreeves/swuzzle/README.md

 Regardless, they all eventually quiesce.
 When that happens, move on to the next permutation.

+Also their paths change color from blue to pink based on how close to their crush they are.

 This is hosted at https://dreeves.github.io/swuzzle

 ## Changelog